How Long Will It Take Me to Get My Patent?

 So, in 1995, a law was passed that changed the calculation of a patent’s expiration date.
 Now, a patent is covered for 20 years after the filing of a non-provisional patent application.
 It is assumed that the patent process takes 3 years to get through.

 If the patent office has a delay, causing it to take longer than 3 years, the extra time is added to the patent.
 However, that only applies if the delay is the fault of the patent office—it does not mean that you can drag the process out or procrastinate.
 They still expect you to be prompt in your responses (“prompt” meaning within 3 months).

-The backlog of un-examined applications for utility patents was about 550,000 as of February 2018, and that number has been steady for a couple of years now.
+The current backlog of unexamined applications for utility patents is about 550,000, as of February, 2018, and that number has been steady for a couple of years now.
 The 2012 American Invent Act did increase the number of examiners, but the number of applications has also increased, so the backlog persists.

 The 2012 American Invent Act states that the applicant should receive a notice of allowance within 18 months, but on average, it takes closer to 21 months for utility patents.

 The type of patent makes a difference.
 Design patents tend to move a bit faster than utility patents.
 The backlog for design patents is only 45,000, and it usually takes about 16 months to get a notice of allowance, as of February 2018.